Start playing guitar How to choose a guitar for beginners?

 11. “Franz Ferdinand” (2004) – Franz Ferdinand

 Franz Ferdinand was determined to be the Talking Heads of the 2000s indie-rock scene, artsy alternatives to the snotty, confident bands making the rounds.
-Still, on debut record “Franz Ferdinand,” the group’s art-rock is centered around hard-hitting, danceable guitar riffs.
+Still, on debut record “Franz Ferdinand,” the group’s art-rock is centred around hard-hitting, danceable guitar riffs.
 “This Fire” or “Take Me Out” got stuck in everyone’s head, and the Scottish band became the most successful of the early 2000s.

 12. “The Moon and Antarctica” (2000) – Modest Mouse